 We seek to promote a long-term commitment to the Company by our senior executives.
-We believe that there is great value to the Company in having a team of long-tenure, seasoned managers.
-The vesting schedules attached to option awards (generally 25% per year over 4 years, time-based vesting) reinforce this long-term orientation.
+We believe that there is great value to the Company in having a team of long-tenured, seasoned managers.
+The vesting schedules attached to option awards (service-based vesting, generally 25% per year over four years) reinforce this long-term orientation.
+Also, although the Company only recently began granting restricted stock units and has only done so on a discretionary basis, the vesting schedules attached to restricted stock units (service-based vesting, generally 25% after the first year with the balance vesting in equal quarterly installments over the following 36 months) also reinforce the Company's long-term orientation.

-We utilize a well-proportioned mix of security-oriented compensation, retention benefits and at-risk compensation which produces both short-term and long-term performance incentives and rewards.
+We utilize a well-proportioned mix of cash and equity based compensation, which includes retention and performance features putting compensation atrisk, and which produces both short-term and long-term performance incentives and rewards.
 By following this approach, we provide each of our Named Executive Officers a measure of security in the base compensation that the individual is eligible to receive, while motivating the executive to focus on the business metrics that will produce a high level of performance for the Company, as well as incentives for executive retention.
 The mix of metrics used for the annual bonus plan and the Stock Incentive Plan likewise provides an appropriate balance between short-term financial performance and long-term financial and stock performance.
 Maintaining this pay mix results, fundamentally, in a pay-for-performance orientation for our executives.